 Continuing the design theme, in this article we would like to write a few words about how to design an app icon.
 Why do we think that icons in your application must be done professionally?
 Because the icon is the first thing that user faces, the first thing that user begins his interaction with the application.
 If you believe that your company or service is serious enough and you are planning to enter the market by releasing the application, you are already beginning the creation of style and image of your company.

-For small businesses, start-ups and growing companies it is very important to "shoot" right.
+For small businesses, start-ups and growing companies it is very important to “shoot” right.
 Desirably for the first time.
-Custom icon design can help in achieving this goals.
+Custom mobile app icon design can help in achieving this goals.

 Come up with design and sketch by yourself, or hire an icon design company?
 If you feel that you are a talented designer – you can try, but there are several factors that can help tip the scales in favor of the second option.
 These are time, money, effort and effect.

-By hiring a team, you get more than one specialist but a large number of professionals who know their job and can point success vector in the required direction.
+By hiring a team to design application icon, you get more than one specialist, app icon designer, but a large number of professionals who know their job and can point success vector in the required direction.
 Thus, only one logo project is developed not only by a designer, but also by managers and, often, few analysts.

 The right symbiosis of all these people can deliver a well-done job and the correct market trend analysis can help you be on the top of current trends.

 What is an app icon design?

 The main term you need to understand when thinking about creating your own icon is what this exactly is and what work it has to do.
 An application icon is a graphical anchor for your service or product.
 You might think of it as a teeny part of branding that not only needs to be attractive and show up but ideally, also advise the main substance of your app.

 Read also: App design cost